AniLeo-01/hybridRAG/README.md

 - **Embedding Layer**: Generates and manages document embeddings
 - **LLM Layer**: Orchestrates retrieval and generation
 - **Database Layer**: Neo4j integration for data storage and indexing

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.